Abhikpt/LiveC-Projects/DataDrivenFramework/Readme.md

       d. use the anotation like TestCaseSource(nameof(MethodName)) for passing the data using Nunit.
       e. it will take the row one by one and supply to this method belong to this annotation

+5. **Implement BaseClass**
-5. Create the base class `TestBase`. it will create `static` variable to initiate all the objects for all class like reporting, config and logging.
+      a.
+Create the base class `TestBase`. it will create `static` variable to initiate all the objects for all class like reporting, config and logging.
+      b. we can add some basic methods here that need to use in further Testclasses.

 6. **Implement aserion**:
+      a.
+Assertions validate expected vs. actual results, ensuring your automation scripts verify functionality correctly.
+      b. ests without assertions may pass even if the application is broken.
+Assertions confirm correct behavior.
+      c.
+When an assertion fails, NUnit provides a detailed error message, making it easier to debug and fix issues

+7. **Adding Screenshot:**

+      a.
+Capturing the screenshot and save file in directory
+      b.
+We can include the  screenshot file link in logging file as well
+      b.
+Capturing screenshot passing in extentreport as a string and then displaying as image using `MediaEntityBuilder`.

+8.